 Many Amazon sellers choose to use FBA because of the simplicity and the perks.
 When you choose FBA, it means your item gets the ever-important Prime badge.
-This typically helps with conversion and where your item shows up in searches.
+This typically helps with conversion and where your item appears in searches.
 Almost half of households in the United States have an Amazon Prime membership, and it stands to reason that they want to use it to get faster shipping.
-Some customer even check the box to only look at Prime options.
-In addition to this benefit, FBA sellers have an advantage in gaining the buy box.
+Some customers even select the option to only look at products with Prime delivery.
+In addition to this benefit, FBA sellers have an advantage in gaining the “buy box”.

 The buy box is an algorithm that determines who is the “default” seller for an item with multiple sellers.
 It is based on both seller feedback and performance, return rate, shipping metrics, price, and things like Prime status.
 Thus, for sellers looking for an easy edge in the buy box, sending an item to Amazon’s warehouses can be a good option.

 For all the benefits of using FBA, there are certainly some drawbacks.
 They charge seller fees based on both the size and the weight of the item.
 This is variable, and Amazon FBA fees can become quite expensive as the size or the weight increases.
 Here is a brief outline of some of these FBA fees for different size tiers.
 These change frequently, so be sure to check with both our website and the AMZScout FBA Calculator to make sure you are getting accurate estimates.

 There are six product size tiers on Amazon, and between each tier the pricing changes substantially.

 Each of these different tiers comes with different costs, shown below.